 This package comes with a receiver that connects the antenna to your two TVs.
 There are three lights that indicate a few different things.
 The red light indicates if the box has power.
 The green light tells you if the antenna is rotating.
 And the yellow light indicates if the box is experiencing a power surge.
 You will also get a 40-foot coaxial cable for installation.

 If you are looking for an easy to use rural TV antenna, the McDuory may be the one for you.
-Click here to see the best price.
+Check Price.

 4. Fardalo outdoor TV antenna 4K/1080p – 4k Capable Technology